knime/webapps-common/lint/README.md

 JavaScript/TypeScript setups as well as [Vue2]/[Vue3] and [Nuxt] projects.
 A few overrides to cover common test scenarios with [Jest] and [Vitest] are also present.

-Also it contains some configs for [Stylelint].
+Also it contains some configs for [Stylelint], [lintstaged] and a Git hook to format commit messages.

 Formatting is supposed to be handled via [Prettier].